laureenmenz/notes/README.md

 # 2024-02-20
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones to ensure that you stay on track.
 Finally, use version control, comment your code, organize your files,and stay up-to-date with the latest technologies and tools.
 By following these tips, you will be able to complete your tasks more effectively and with fewer mistakes.

+# 2024-02-21
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds programmers that while efficiency is important, optimizing code too early without clear evidence of its necessity can lead to complex, hard-to-maintain code.
+It's better to first write clean, readable, and functional code, then optimize only after identifying bottlenecks through profiling and testing.

+In essence, always consider the big picture and prioritize clarity and maintainability before rushing into micro-optimizations that might not provide significant performance benefits or could introduce bugs.